Detroit Metropolitan Airport

-Detroit Metropolitan Wayne County Airport is the primary international airport serving Detroit and its surrounding metropolitan area, in the U.S. state of Michigan.
-It is located in Romulus, a Detroit suburb.
-It is by far Michigan's busiest airport, with 10 times as many enplanements and deplanements as the next busiest, Gerald R. Ford International Airport in Grand Rapids, and more than all other airports in the state combined.
+Detroit Metropolitan Wayne County Airport is a major international airport serving Detroit and the surrounding metropolitan area, in the U.S. state of Michigan.
+Operated by the Wayne County Airport Authority, it is located approximately 18 mi southwest of Detroit city center, in Romulus, a suburb of Detroit.
+It is by far Michigan's busiest airport, with about 8 times as many enplanements and deplanements as the next busiest, Gerald R. Ford International Airport in Grand Rapids, and more than all other airports in the state combined.

 The Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2017–2021 categorized it as a large hub primary commercial service facility.
 The airport covers 4,850 acre of land.

-The airport is the second-largest hub for Delta Air Lines and also a base for Spirit Airlines.
-The airport has service to 30 international destinations and to 39 states across the United States.
-Operated by the Wayne County Airport Authority, the airport has six runways, two terminals, and 129 in-service gates.
+The airport is the second-largest hub for Delta Air Lines.
+The airport has service to 30 international destinations and to 43 states across the United States.
+The airport has six runways, two terminals, and 129 in-service gates.
 Detroit Metropolitan Airport has maintenance facilities capable of servicing and repairing aircraft as large as the Boeing 747-400.

 Metro Airport serves the metropolitan Detroit area; the Toledo, Ohio, area about 40 mi south; the Ann Arbor area to the west; Windsor, Ontario; and Southwestern Ontario in Canada.
-The airport serves over 140 destinations and was named the best large U.S. airport in customer satisfaction by J.D.
+The airport serves over 140 destinations, and was named the best large U.S. airport in customer satisfaction by J.D.
 Power & Associates in 2010, 2019, and 2022.